leejooho77/online_stock_quote_backend/README.md

 # Stock Quote Tracker Backend

 This project is backend part of the Stock Quote Tracker.
 You also need the [frontend part of the Stock Quote Tracker](https://github.com/leejooho77/online_stock_quote_frontend).
+This application used the [Yahoo Finance API](http://financequotes-api.com) to fetch data for stock quotes and it will poll new data every second.

 ## Quick Start